Strain Hardening Simulation on CPU

 The simulation creates a folder called output_fcc_Cu_15um_1e3 to store the results files.
 On MC3.stanford.edu (with 8 OMP threads), it takes about 12 minutes to run the first 100 steps of the simulation.

-To run a longer simulation, we can modify the constructor for sim from max_step=100 to max_step=1600.
-The simulation takes about 21 hours on MC3.stanford.edu (with 8 OMP threads).
+To specify a different stopping criterion, we can modify the constructor for sim, e.g. by switching from max_strain=0.01 to max_step=1600 to run the simulation for 1600 time steps.
+The simulation takes about 21 hours on MC3.stanford.edu (with 8 OMP threads) to complete.
 The simulation will write a data file to the output folder for every 100 steps.
-The stress_strain_dens_1600_CPU.dat file stores certain essential information of the tensile test — it contains 5 columns corresponding to step, strain, stress (Pa), dislocation density (m-2) and wall-clock time (sec), respectively.
+The stress_strain_dens_1600_CPU.dat file stores certain essential information of the tensile test — here it contains 5 columns corresponding to step, strain, stress (Pa), dislocation density (m-2) and wall-clock time (sec), respectively.

 The final dislocation configuration (config.1600.data) after 1600 steps is shown below.